nus-cs2103-AY2324S1/ip/docs/README.md

 ## Features
 1. Add / Delete task
+2. Update attributes of the specified task in the list
 2. Mark / Unmark task
 3. Mark / Unmark / Delete all tasks
 4. Find tasks with a matching keyword